camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 #### Web Modeler - PostgreSQL

-WebModler PostgreSQL values key has been changed from `postgresql` to `webModelerPostgresql`.
+The WebModler PostgreSQL values key has been changed from `postgresql` to `webModelerPostgresql`.
 To migrate, move the values under the new key in the values file.

 Old: